SuperCoolFoo/supercoolfoo.github.io/README.md

 `git switch <branch>` or `git checkout <branch>`.

 Finally, you merge changes using `git merge main` (ie the name of the branch you're trying to *merge into the currently checkout branch*.

+## Stash and merge changes

+If you have in-flight changes on your local development, merging can get a bit more complicated.

+If you have work that is not yet committed and try to merge from another branch, git will typically raise an error.